-I first pointed the author to a 2003 RTJ post titled “10 Principles of Good Red Teaming.”
-While the points in that piece talk about the red team, I apply them equally to the red teamer.
-In hindsight, I’d change item 8 in the post to emphasize perspectives rather than order—in other words, we need to understand the relevant perspectives before we jump into the specifics.
-I’d also add something specific about systems thinking (more on that below).
-These edits aside, though, I think the original list has aged well.
+We’re frequently asked to summarize our thoughts regarding the superior red teamer.
+We captured some of them in this 2003 RTJ post titled “10 Principles of Good Red Teaming.”
+While the points in that piece talk about the red team, they apply them equally to the red teamer.
+In hindsight, we’d change item 8 in the post to emphasize perspectives rather than order—in other words, we need to understand the relevant perspectives before we jump into the specifics.
+We’d also add something specific about systems thinking (more on that below).
+These edits aside, though, we think the original list has aged well.

 Some additional relevant thoughts show up in the Red Teaming Law cards, especially numbers 15, 17, 19, 26, 28, 32, 35, 43, and 47.

-With that as background, here are my current (2016) summary thoughts:
+With that as background, here are our current (2016) summary thoughts:

 - The superior red teamer is self aware.
 In practice, this means that he or she constantly runs a self-check routine.
 This routine is especially sensitive to bias and ego.
 In practice, this should yield a red teamer who listens to both the spoken and the unspoken.